top of page

 The first company was viewed far more favorably than the second.

-Admitting to shortcomings in areas like strategic thinking showed that the company was still in control, despite their faults, while blaming external forces gave skeptics a reason to view them as not having the ability to fix the problem, and that they might just be making excuses.
+Admitting to shortcomings in areas like strategic thinking showed that the company was still in control, despite its faults, while blaming external forces gave skeptics a reason to view them as not having the ability to fix the problem, and that they might just be making excuses.

 THE BOTTOM LINE

-Pratfalls are contextual, there is no single right interpretation of how committing a mistake might affect how someone is perceived in public.
+Pratfalls are contextual; there is no single right interpretation of how committing a mistake might affect how someone is perceived in public.

-But a time when honesty and transparency are key factors to humanising your brand, the Pratfall Effect if done correctly, can turn your weaknesses into your company's strength.
+But a time when honesty and transparency are key factors to humanising your brand, the Pratfall Effect, if done correctly, can turn your weaknesses into your company's strength.